General information necessary for survival:

 Other than the identifying information, all work should be double-spaced (unless otherwise indicated), and in 12 font with normal (1 inch) margins (unless you are writing in UNI MA thesis format).
 Do not put extra spaces between paragraphs.

-3. Academic Ethics: The UNI "Academic Ethics Policies" makes clear that "Cheating of any kind on examinations and/or plagiarism [which includes the purchasing] of papers or projects is strictly prohibited."
 Any work which violates the academic ethics policy of UNI will receive zero credit and, if the violation is serious enough, the student may receive an F in the course as well as additional disciplinary actions.
-For clarification, see the "Academic Ethics Policies" section contained in the 2006-2008 catalogue of courses (link).
+For clarification, see the "Academic Ethics Policies".

 The guidelines set forth by the University Faculty Senate at UNI will be upheld in this course in regards to cheating and/or plagiarism.
 Specifically, article 3.01 states that:

 - Responsibilities of Students

 Students have responsibilities to become educated about the standards of ethics and behavior in the academic community and to adhere to those standards in all of their academic work.
 Students fulfill their responsibilities by:

 - Reading and becoming familiar with the Academic Ethics policy;